List of county roads in Hernando County, Florida: Route description

 CR 491 begins at CR 484 near Spring Hill where it passes over a mining bridge.
 From there it curves northwest and runs between a large sand mine on the east side, and some farmland being sought out by the mining company on the west side.
 By the time the route reaches a dirt road named Peach Orchard Road, the farmland is replaced by a swath of forest, and at Bailey Hill Road it encounters a preserve area.
 After the intersection with Kensington Road CR 491 curves from the northwest to the northeast.
 At the eastern terminus of Centralia Boulevard, CR 476 turns northeast onto an overlap with CR 491, then curves directly to the east between the mining lands of northern Hernando County.
 After CR 476/491 makes a sharp turn to the north east of a power line right-of-way, CR 476 breaks away at Lake Lindsey Road, which heads straight east once again, while CR 491 continues north along Citrus Way.
 After crossing the CSX Brooksville Subdivision, which contains no crossing gates, more farmland can be found on the east side, and on the opposite side, it passes by the Saint Stanislaus Catholic Church and Cemetery, as well as some local residencies.
-The farmland begins to appear on the opposite side of the road as well before it climbs a hill as it approaches a blinker-light intersection with U.S. Route 98 at an intersection once known as Deschamps Corner.
+The farmland begins to appear on the opposite side of the road as well before it climbs a hill as it approaches a roundabout (formerly a blinker-light intersection) with U.S. Route 98 at an intersection once known as Deschamps Corner.
 The opposite side of this corner includes the Hernando County Rock Cannery and former library branch.

 After US 98, the road climbs a hill and passes the occasional ranch property.
 Descending from that hill and then approaching another, the road makes some slight reverse curves to the left and then descends as it makes a sharper northwest curve before the intersection with Parsons Road (former CR 491) and Thompson's Loop, and then curves back straight north at a trailhead for the Withlacoochee State Forest.
 Right after a plot of farmland ends on the right, the Hebron Baptist Church can be found on the left. the road climbs a slight hill, and as it descends, the state forest territory switches from the west side to the east, and farmland takes up the west side before the road finally crosses the Hernando-Citrus County Line.